ExploreASL/ExploreASL/External/ExploreASL_GUI/README.md

 > **Q: Do I need MATLAB in order to run this program?**

-A: Unfortunately, as ExploreASL itself has not been compiled into a binary executable, the GUI currently remains reliant on the user having an installed & activated version of MATLAB on their machine.
+A: Unfortunately, as ExploreASL itself has not been compiled into a binary executable, the GUI currently remains reliant on the user having an installed & activated version of MATLAB 2019a or later on their machine.
 Upon ExploreASL becoming a separate executable, this GUI will no longer require MATLAB to be present.

 > **Q: The number of cores listed in your Executor module is off.
 My machine has ___ cores but you list ___ instead.**